Censorship in New Zealand: Indecent Publications Act 1963

 The passage of the Indecent Publications Act 1963 brought with it great changes to censorship in New Zealand.
 The Act was designed to react to the problems of the prior Act and notably it moved the responsibility for classifying books and sound recordings from the courts to a committee of experts.
 However, the classification of other forms of media, including photographs, remained the jurisdiction of the courts.
 The Act also sought to correct the drawbacks of the old evaluation procedure by formulating more objective criteria, ensuring that a book was evaluated by experts, defining "indecent" in stronger terms, and allowing for a range of judgement beyond just "decent" and "indecent".
 The Act allowed for the re-submission of books or other media, and in doing so allowed New Zealand censors to adapt to changing times.

 The committee of experts established by the Act was known as the Indecent Publications Tribunal, and it acted as the main censoring body for New Zealand until the passage of the Films, Videos, and Publications Classification Act 1993.
 The committee consisted of five members, and at least two members were required to have significant expertise in the fields of literature of education.
 Beginning in March 1964, the Tribunal was responsible for examining books and audio media and classifying them based on the criteria outlined in the act.
 The Indecent Publications Tribunal was not all-powerful and could only rule on publications that had first been submitted to it.

 The Indecent Publications Tribunal was notably responsible for the reclassification of the book Lolita in 1964 as 'not indecent', thus allowing for the legal purchase of the book.
 The decision to overturn the judgement made under the 1910 Act was made in consideration of the new definition of "indecent" in the 1963 Act, under which the literary merit of the work was to be considered in the Tribunal's decision.
 This judgement ultimately passed with 3 assenting members and 1 dissenting member who viewed the book as perverse and of no exceptional merit.
 This dissenting voice came from Judge A. P. Blair, the then chair of the Tribunal, who called for the book to be restricted to those over the age of 18.

-While this Act centralized censorship to an extent, the Customs Department still played a large role in enforcing censorship.
+While this Act centralised censorship to an extent, the Customs Department still played a large role in enforcing censorship.
 Much like they could under the 1910 Act, the Customs Department was still able to seize material that it considered offensive.
 These seizures were only contestable if disputed, in which case the matter would be referred to the Indecent Publications Tribunal.

-This Act was notably criticized by the Society for Promotion of Community Standards (SPCS), which was founded by conservative Catholic pro-censorship activist Patricia Bartlett in 1971.
+This Act was notably criticised by the Society for Promotion of Community Standards (SPCS), which was founded by conservative Catholic pro-censorship activist Patricia Bartlett in 1971.
 The SPCS took issue with some of the more liberal decisions of the Indecent Publications Tribunal and opposed most sexual content.
 Their activism aided the passage of a 1972 amendment that introduced some controversial changes.